fluencelabs/marine/README.md

 # Fluence Compute Engine

 FCE is intended to run various Wasm binaries.
 At now, it is in the heavily developing phase.
+Docs and tutorials are also in the work-in-progress state.

 ## Installation
-- Clone this project
+- `cargo install fcli`

-- `cargo install --path <path-to-project/tools/cli>`
+this will add `fce` binary to your system.

 ## Usage
 - `fce build` in Rust project